 Front row L-R: John Dunstan, C.M.
 Harris, W.H.
 Coubould, J.W.
 Sutherland.

 Image Caption (centre RHS): Correspondence announcing the Corbould bequest to SMB.

 Image Caption (lower LHS): Corbould bequest to SMB.(Cat.
 No. 7130)

-Image Caption (lower RHS): Corbould building at SMB campus.
+Image Caption (lower RHS): Corbould building at SMB Campus.
 This building was completed in 1956, and officially opened on 27 March 1957.
-It was designed by the school's Civil Engineering Department, and the frame was erected by senior members fo staff and diploma students.
+It was designed by the school's Civil Engineering Department, and the frame was erected by senior members for staff and diploma students.
 (Cat.
 No. 6742)